Alliance of First Parish and Programs

 Alliance Annual Members Meeting

-We will gather to discuss the year in review, vote on next year’s Board members, and socialize over a Board-sponsored dinner.
+We will gather to discuss the year in review, discuss financial plans, vote on next year’s Board members, and socialize over a Board-sponsored dinner.

-Potluck desserts – please bring your favorities to share!
+Potluck desserts – please bring your favorites to share!

 Email your ideas to Alliance@FirstParish.info.